demisto/content/Packs/GenericSQL/Integrations/GenericSQL/README.md

 ## Fetch Incidents
 There are two options to fetch incidents, determined by 'Fetch by' configuration:
 1. **ID and timestamp** - when ID is unique but not necessarily ascending and timestamp is not unique.
-   Fill in 'Column name for fetching' with your exact timestamp column name, and fill in 'ID column name' with your exact ID column name.
+   Fill in 'Fetch Column' with your exact timestamp column name, and fill in 'ID column name' with your exact ID column name.
-2. **Unique ascending ID or unique timestamp** - when fetching by either ID or timestamp.
+2. **Unique ascending ID or Unique timestamp** - when fetching by either ID or timestamp.
-   Fill only the 'Column name for fetching' with the exact column name to fetch (ID column or timestamp column).
+   Fill only the 'Fetch Column' with the exact column name to fetch (ID column or timestamp column).

 #### Fetch events query
 The Generic SQL query or procedure to fetch according to.
-When using queries, only simple queries are supported, therefor, it is highly recommended to use procedures.
+When using queries, there are two requirements, and the third one depends on DB.
+   1. 'fetch column' > or >= :'fetch column'
+   2. order by (asc) 'fetch column'
+   3. (Optional) limit :limit (It's possible if the DB supports it)
-1. **Queries examples**:
+   4. **Queries examples**:
-   Use only 'select' and 'from' keywords.
       1. Supported:
-      1. select id, header_name from table_name -- ok when fetching by id and id is the exact column name.
+         1. select id, header_name from table_name where id >:id order by id -- ok when fetching by id and id is the exact fetch column.
-      2. select * from table_name -- all columns, should include timestamp or id column.
+         2. select * from table_name where timestamp >=:timestamp order by timestamp limit :limit -- ok when fetching by timestamp and timestamp is the exact fetch column and DB supports for limit.
       2. Unsupported:
-      1. select header_name from table_name -- no select id or timestamp column, can't execute the fetch
+         1. select header_name from table_name -- no select id or timestamp column, can't execute the fetch.
+         2. select alert_id from table_name -- missing condition 'where alert_id >:alert_id order by alert_id', can't execute the fetch.

 Procedure examples for different SQL DBs:
 2. **MySQL**